SphereStacking/plexr/README.md

 [![Go Version](https://img.shields.io/badge/Go-1.21+-00ADD8?style=flat&logo=go)](https://go.dev/)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

+> ⚠️ **Note**: This project was created through vibe coding sessions.
+While the core concepts and architecture are in place, some features described in this documentation may not be fully implemented yet.
+Please refer to the [Project Status](#-project-status) section for details on what's currently available.

 ## 🎯 What is Plexr?

 Plexr (Plan + Executor) helps developers set up and maintain their local development environments through simple YAML configuration files.
 No more "works on my machine" issues or spending hours following outdated setup documentation.